runekaagaard/php-chano/docs/usage.rst

     $item->upper(); // Current value is "JOEL".
-    $item->lower(); // Current value is "joel" again. echo $item; // "joel" is rendered and the current value is reset.
+    $item->lower(); // Current value is "joel" again. echo $item; // "joel" is rendered and the current value is reset. echo $item->other_value; // Meaning that you can start over with another
+                             // value from the current array or object.

 Most of the Chano functions can be chained, so the following is perfectly legal::